NetBox-Platform/payment-sdk/README.md

 ### Via Netbox

-    //Initiates a call to the Netbox payment service to display and handle your SKUs.
+      // Initiates a call to the Netbox payment service to display and handle your SKUs.

      * @param userId User ID associated with the purchase
      * @param purchaseToken The unique token of this purchase request for verification